como-y-por-que-usar-clases-abstrastas-en-arduino

 };

-That is, if I have already finished the audio part (or even if someone else is doing another part), I can continue working on the UI part with a ‘Mock’ object, which doesn’t even need to have real audio hardware.
+That is, if I have already finished the audio part (or even if another person is doing another part) I can continue working on the UI part with a ‘Mock’ object, which doesn’t even need to have real audio hardware.
 This is a great advantage for collaborative development, testing, or maintainability of our project.

 SDFiller Service

-We have one more thing left to finish this example and go for a top grade.
+We have one little thing left to finish this example and go for “extra credit”.
 We have decoupled the dependencies with audio, and the dependency with the TFT.
-But we have an ugly dependency with the SD, which we will have to solve somewhere.
+But we still have a nasty dependency with the SD, which we have to put somewhere.

-When we do not need two objects to work together, but we do not want them to know each other, one way to solve it is by using a service.
+When we don’t need two objects to work together, but we don’t want them to know each other, one way to solve it is by using a service.
 For example, in the following way.

 #pragma once